Tiffany Jo Werth

 Bio

 She was a Mellon long-term fellow at the Huntington Library (2016-2017) and Visiting Scholar at the Early Modern Studies Institute, President of the International Spenser Society (2018-2019), and co-founder and past Director of Oecologies, a Pacific Coast scholarly research collective.
-She was the PI for a University of California Humanities Research Institute funded multicampus faculty working group “On the Sea and Coastal Ecologies: Early Modern Pasts and Uncertain Futures” (2020-2022).
-Currently, she also serves as the Program Director for Medieval and Early Modern Studies (MEMS).
+She was the PI for a University of California Humantities Research Institute funded multicampus faculty working group “On the Sea and Coastal Ecologies: Early Modern Pasts and Uncertain Futures” (2020-2022).
+Currently, she also serves as the Program Director for Medieval and Early Modern Studies (MEMS) and as Director of Undergraduate Studies.